mrkev/fnMatch/README.md

 # fnMatch

-This is a very simple implementation of pattern matching using no syntax extensions.
-That means you can use it without a transpiler; just include it on your project/website.
+This is a very simple implementation of pattern matching using **no syntax extensions**.
+That means you can use it **without a transpiler**; just include it on your project/website.

 Instead of extending the language, it just uses functions.
 That's it.